remoteintech/remote-jobs/company-profiles/iwantmyname.md

 ## Region

-Everywhere - iwantmyname has been remote since day one.
+Worldwide - iwantmyname has been remote since day one.

 ## Company technologies